Why the Second Amendment Requires the Regulation of Automatic Weapons

 So, let's return to the Court's argument that all bearable arms are equally protected, "even those that were not in existence at the time of the founding."
 According to the Court, if I could invent an atomic bomb that was small enough to be shot from a gun that I could carry, it would be protected right along with a 1791 rifle that could only shoot three or four bullets per minute to a distance of 100 yards or less and had to be reloaded after each shot.

-While certainly the people who wrote the Constitution could never have imagined the internet and the 1996 Communications Indecency Act, and they would have difficulty imagining thermal imaging but not going through another person's garbage or effects, they were intimately familiar with instruments that could fire 800 to 1,500 bullets per minute.
+While certainly, the people who wrote the Constitution could never have imagined the internet and the 1996 Communications Indecency Act, and they would have difficulty imagining thermal imaging but not going through another person's garbage or effects, they were intimately familiar with instruments that could fire 800 to 1,500 bullets per minute.
 They were called well-regulated militias of 200 to 400 men.
-Today, the Second Amendment would seem to require that a single eighteen-year-old with the firepower equivalent to a militia in 1791 should have to be well-regulated.
+Today, the Second Amendment would seem to require that a single eighteen-year-old with the firepower equivalent to a militia in 1791 would have to be well-regulated.

 Contact: Joshua Leinsdorf